 Louisiana Premises Liability Law

 A Louisiana Premises Liability Law requires all property owners and facility managers to provide safe conditions for visitors.
 When that doesn’t happen and/or adequate notice isn’t present to inform visitors of a hazard, a person injured because of such conditions may be entitled to financial compensation for related medical expenses, rehabilitation costs, lost wages and certain other non-economic damages.

-The types of premises liability accidents caused may be from uneven sidewalks and steps, inadequate hand and guard rails on stairways, objects in pathways, icy parking lots, falling debris, animal attacks, poor lighting, inadequate security and more.
+The types of premises liability accidents caused may be from uneven sidewalks and steps, inadequate hand and guard rails on stairways, objects in pathways, icy parking lots, falling debris, animal attacks, poor lighting, inadequate security, attractive nuisances, and more.

 Personal Injury on Someone Else’s Property

 - Call 911 if you’re severely injured and may require emergency medical services.

 - Whether your injuries appear serious or not, you should seek medical evaluation and treatment immediately.
 In certain accidents, injuries may take weeks or even months for symptoms to become apparent.
 If you have any intention of seeking monetary damages from a property owner, it’s imperative that the incident and injuries be documented by a medical professional.